-The size of your group and the type of tour you're planning is just the beginning of your decision-making process.
-Keep the following considerations in mind as well, both when buying gear for touring and when packing for specific tours.
+Group size and the type of tour you're planning are just the beginning of your decision-making process.
+Keep the following in mind when planning your route and shopping for gear:

-The closer your route is to sources of assistance (bike repair shops, general stores, telephones and so on), the easier it is to get help.
-Plan your first few tours close to home (or other developed areas).
+The closer your route is to towns (and bike shops), the easier it is to get help if needed.
+Plan your first tour close to home or other developed area.

-The amount of mileage you plan for each day can affect the kind of tour you have.
-More mileage means less time to stop and check out the scenery or go sightseeing, especially if you have a pre-designated stopover point to reach that day.
+Your expected daily mileage greatly affects the kind of tour you have.
+More mileage means less time to check out the scenery or go sightseeing, especially if you have designated a stopover point to reach that day.

-Bike touring can be enjoyed on just about any type of terrain.
-However, if you're a novice, stick to relatively level terrain at first, then gradually increase the difficulty of your routes.
+Bike touring can be enjoyed on most any type of terrain.
+Novices, however, should stick to relatively level routes at first.

-Traffic is one of the most significant dangers that touring cyclists face.
-To avoid problems, plan routes on secondary-use roads.
-On unpaved trails, make sure that bicycles are allowed on the trails that you plan to explore.
-Check to see if such trails are heavily used by hikers, pack animals or off-road vehicles.
+Car and truck traffic can make some routes uncomfortable or dangerous.
+To reduce potential problems, plan routes on secondary roads.
+On unpaved trails, make sure beforehand that bicycles are allowed access.
+Check also if such trails are heavily used by hikers, pack animals or off-road vehicles.

-Do your best to avoid narrow tunnels and bridges, busy stretches of road, construction zones and similar danger zones.
+When route planning, do your best to avoid narrow tunnels and bridges, busy stretches of road, construction zones and similar hazards.

-For a multi-day tour, choose a route that offers a variety of acceptable overnight destinations.
+For a multiday tour, you may want a route that includes a variety of overnight options.
 Consider your group's expectations, their camping experience, their gear and their budget.
-Then decide if you should be looking for a campground or a bed and breakfast.
+Should you be looking for a campground or a bed and breakfast?